Volunteering in Your Community

 Do you want to get involved in your community?
 We collect volunteer opportunities from non-profit agencies in Saskatoon, around the province, and beyond.
-Many of our calls for assistance also come from senior members of our society - having some extra help in the yard may be the extra help they need to stay independently living in their own homes.
+Many of our calls for assistance also come from senior members of our society - having an extra hand in the yard may be the extra help they need to stay independently living in their own homes.
 You really can make a big difference!

 Volunteering with USask